 We are passionate about supporting those who deliver Forest School within our local schools and communities across Sussex.
 Along with the networking events, we also hold CPD courses throughout the year.

 Sussex is a very large county and we try our hardest to hold events county wide, to ensure that as many people as possible can access them.

 The National Forest School Association have launched a UK wide campaign, calling for a Nature Premium to fund regular nature experiences for every child.
 Listen to Sara Collins speaking about the Nature Premium campaign, on BBC Sounds Woman's Hour - 34 minutes into programme.

 Ali trained as a countryside ranger and worked in Environmental Education for a number of years before becoming an Early Years Teacher and a Level 3 Forest School Leader in 2010.
 Based at both Camelsdale Preschool and Camelsdale Primary School, Ali is in the privileged position of being able to work with the children on their Forest School journey from the ages of 2 to 11.

 Ali recently joined the Sussex FSA Committee and was also a member of the 'Under One Tree' National FSA Conference Organising Committee 2019.

-On Saturday Mary Peach, Co-Chair of Sussex FSA was joined by Sue Cox, the headteacher of Brook Infant School and Nursery, Maidenbower, Crawley in a BBC Sussex interview with Danny Pike.
+Hear Mary Peach, Co-Chair of Sussex FSA talking with Sue Cox, the headteacher of Brook Infant School and Nursery, Maidenbower, Crawley in a BBC Sussex interview with Danny Pike.